 A risk register is maintained which is reviewed regularly by the relevant Corporation committees and by the Audit Committee.
-The risk register identifies the key risks, the likelihood of those risks occurring, their potential impact on the Group and the actions being taken to reduce and mitigate the risks.
+The risk register identifies the key risks, the likelihood of those risks occurring, their potential impact on the Group and the actions being taken to reduce and miligate the risks.
 Risks are prioritised using a consistent scoring system.

-Outlined below is a list of some of the principal risk factors that may prevent the Group achieving its objectives.
+Outlined below is a list of some of the principal risk factors that may prevent the Group achieving its objectives, along with mitigations that are in place.
 Not all the factors are within the Group's control.
 Other factors besides those listed below may also adversely affect the Group.